[Disclosure: Cards from our partners are reviewed below.]

 If you’re considering the NetFirst card because you have bad credit and want to rebuild it, it’s good to keep in mind there are other options available.
 For example, a secured credit card could end up costing you less and give you more flexibility with how you are able to use it.
 There are even secured cards available that offer rewards.
 Keep in mind, however, that if you have a bankruptcy that hasn’t been discharged, you could be turned down for even a secured card.
 In that case, you can consider some of these credit cards for bad credit.

-Our Picks for Alternatives to the NetFirst Platinum Card
+Our Pick for Alternative to the NetFirst Platinum Card

-Here are two cards to consider as alternatives to the NetFirst and other catalog cards:
+Here is one card to consider as alternative to the NetFirst and other catalog cards:

 Card Details +